 - small handful chopped cilantro and/or mint

-- Thoroughly wash the rice and soak it in water for 25 minutes.
+- Thoroughly wash the rice and soak it in water for 15-25 minutes (see notes).
 Then drain.
 I usually start pulao preparation while the rice is soaking.

 - Select the high Sauté setting on the Instant Pot.
 Once hot, add the oil, ghee, and thinly sliced onion.
 Sauté, stirring often, until the onions are golden brown, about 8-10 minutes.
 Deglaze the pan with a tablespoon of water.
 The color of the onions will determine the color of the rice so you want to get them even and golden brown.

 - Add the whole spices, garlic, and ginger and sauté for another minute or until the raw smell disappears.
 Add the chicken and ¼ tsp of the salt and continue to sauté for 2-3 minutes until the color of the chicken changes.
 Add the tomato and green chili pepper and sauté until the tomato softens, about 2 minutes.